sean-mehra/Snapchat_Memories_Tool/README.md

 ## 🪪 License

-This project is currently unlicensed.
-All rights reserved by the author.
+This project is licensed under a custom non-commercial license.
+See the `LICENSE` file for full details.

 ---